nhan0504/El-Pollo-Loco/README.md

 | `username`      | `string` | **Required**.
 Username of account. |
 | `password`      | `string` | **Required**.
 Plaintext password. |

 Returns status `401` if the password is invaild, or if the user does not exist.
-Client is provided with a cookie (`name=poll_cookie`) upon successful login.
+Client is provided with a cookie (`name=poll_cookie`).

 #### Log Out of User Account (Authenticated)

 ```http
   POST /auth/logout/
 ```
-Returns status `401` if client is not logged in upon request.
+Deauthenticates cookie provided by client browser.

 #### Check If Signed In